 A good example would be a funding announcement.
 If you have received $100 million funding in your Series A, which news outlet won’t want to be the first to break that story?
 That story would spill over and go into a full-blown press story about your startup and its products.
 By focusing on just one story, you have still gotten all your stories covered.

 Another example would be a hiring announcement.
 Usually, when a new person is hired in a startup, it’s not news.
 Even so, ‘big hiring’ news exists.
 If you have a startup that’s looking to venture into the car designs market and you went and hired the VP of Product Design from Tesla, that’s very big news.
 Pitching that story to tech and automotive news outlets would get you a lot of press because you just took somebody from Elon Musk’s innovative car company.
 The coverage from this story would also spill over to other stories about your startup.

 4. You didn’t demo your product

 Nothing buys press like a nice demo.
 Showing what your product can do is a very huge bonus when pitching to journalists.
 Sometimes this may involve sending a video to them but, even then, you should focus on your email copy first.
 I don’t advise sending attachments when you first cold-email a journalist but you could place images in an email to show what your product is capable of achieving.

 The demo step usually comes after the initial first contact.
-At the second level of contact, you can demo your product and catch their eyes.
+At the second level of contact, you can demo your product and catch their eye.
 Sometimes sending a link to the demo page in the initial email also works.
-Bottom-line, if you show what your product can do, it will definitely get you press.
+The bottom line is that if you show what your product can do, it will definitely get you press.

 5. You haven’t built relationships with reporters